turingschool/try-turing/be-weekend/ruby-review/index.md

 - Classify data as the Number, String, or Boolean data type
 - Store various data types in variables
-- Use String interpolation
+- Use String Interpolation

 ## Pre-work Review

-Look at the contrived program below.
+Look at the Ruby program below.
 1. Using what you learned from the pre-work, share one or more statements about the code.
 Feel free to use vocabulary such as variable, string, integer, reassigned, underscore, method, snake case, etc.
 1. This code also introduces a couple new concepts.
 Note things that are new to you, or jot down a question!